Oil Coalescer, Belt Skimmer, and Oil Removal Systems

 Oil & Water Don’t Mix – Heterogeneous Mixture

 The oils are still there and because oils have a lower specific gravity than water these oils float.
 On top of your wash solution.
 Where the parts you just cleaned have to pass through to remove them from the wash solution.
 Meaning the last thing your clean parts get to experience as they are removed from the cleaning tank is the redepositing of the oils your parts washer just cleaned off.
-Oil separation is critical to your parts cleaning success.
+Oil separation and oil skimming are critical to your parts cleaning success.

 This is where devices like oil spargers, industrial oil skimmers and oil coalescers come into play.
 An oil sparger works by using the fact that oils float to advantage.
 Using a weir on one side of your solution tank that feeds into a separate chamber or tank, it uses air and/or water to create a movement at the surface of the solution towards the weir.
 This causes the top surface of the solution – the floating oils – to flow over the weir where they can be drained off from the holding chamber.